oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 ```

-Once you have a namespace you can use it by adding --namespace <my namespace name> to all of your kubectl commands (otherwise the default namespace is used which is called "default").
+Once you have a namespace you can use it by adding `--namespace <my namespace name>` to all of your kubectl commands (otherwise the default namespace is used which is called `default`).
 That's a bit of a pain, but fortunately for us there is a way to tell kubectl to use a different namespace for the default

 ```
 $ kubectl config set-context --current --namespace=<my namespace name>